williamvds/website/content/blog/softwareIUse.md

 +++
-title = "Software I Use"
+title = "Software I use"
 description = """
 A catalogue of software I use and how.
 I also go in to things I'd like to try or improve in the future.